framely/community/docs/guide/clone-simple-chatbot.md

 The OpenCUI platform is organized into projects.
 A project is a collection of functionalities and resources that are used to build a CUI.
 Projects can include chatbots, reusable modules, and providers.
 Chatbots are essentially applications where users can access services through a text-based or voice-based conversational user interface.
 Modules and providers help to simplify chatbot development.

 There are two ways to reuse existing work on the OpenCUI platform: **Import** and **Clone**.
-- Import, allows you reuse the pre-built components in your own project.
-For more information about import, see [ruese a full-stack commponet](reuse-component.md).
 - Clone, creates an exact copy of the project in your organization.
 This allows you to freely experiment with changes without affecting the original project.
+- Import, allows you reuse the pre-built components in your own project.

 Cloning projects is a great way to get started with OpenCUI.
 You can easily get a project with the same capabilities as an existing one by cloning it.
 In this guide, we will show you how to clone a chatbot, and play it with the built-in **Debug** tool.